-To raise the awareness of water conservation among employees, the Group encourages them to save water by posting reminder labels in the office.
-We will also continue to monitor our water usage data closely, so as to minimize the corresponding carbon footprint.
-The Group will make continuous method in working towards the target of maintaining the intensity of water consumption at/below 212 m per employee.
+To raise awareness of water conservation among employees, the Group encourages them to save water by posting reminder labels in the office.
+We will also continue to monitor our water usage data closely to minimise the corresponding carbon footprint.
+The Group will make continuous efforts to work towards the target of maintaining the intensity of water consumption between 90% to 120% of the level of the baseline year ended 31 December 2024 in the next reporting year.